acrouzet/sidvis/README.txt

 The contents of a .WAV recording can be determined by looking at its filename.

 In order, the filename contains:
-   * The .SID track number.
    * The .SID filename.
-   * "tw0" or "tw1". "tw1" means particularly difficult-to-trigger waveforms are
-     replaced with simpler ones, and changes to the master volume are disabled.
+   * The track number.
+   * "OS" or "XT".
+"OS" indicates on-screen waveforms.
+"XT" indicates external triggers.
-   * "nf0" or "nf1". "nf1" means the filter and changes to the master volume are disabled.
+   * "TW" and/or "NF", or neither.
+"TW" means triggerwaves are enabled.
+"NF" means the SID's filter is disabled.
-   * A single character representing which channel is enabled/isolated. "v" means the master volume output is isolated, and "a" means all channels are enabled.
+   * The channel number.

 ----------------------------------------------------------------------------------